caffeinaholics/Login/Contributing.md

 CONTRIBUTING GUIDELINES:

-When contributing to the repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of the repository before making a change.
+When contributing to the repository, please first discuss the change you wish to make via issue,email,or any other method with the owners of the repository before making a change.

 Behavior that contributes to creating a positive environment.
 > Using welcoming and inclusive language